brendongu/us-uniprep/README.md

 ---

 **NOTE: The application, while almost completely finished, is not completely finished.
 The college search, found in files main.js (client), main.js (server), main.html, and albums.js, does not work.
-If you want to and can fix it, or if you want to change anything else, feel free.**
+If you want to and can fix it, or if you want to change anything else, feel free.

+We also tried to comment how each file works and what it does.**